14 Foods Everyone Over 50 Should Probably Be Eating

 These crunchy seeds provide crucial nutrients for healthy aging.
 “Chia seeds are a plant-based source of two nutrients, calcium, and omega-3 fatty acids, that become even more significant to our health as we get older,” says Kyle.
 “The calcium can help support bone health, and the omega-3s can help support brain health.”
 Add chia seeds to salads for a bit of crunch, or incorporate them into a chia seed pudding.

-Check out these other health benefits of chia seeds.
+Read more about the health benefits of chia seeds.

 “The whole grape, which contains more than 1,600 natural plant compounds—including antioxidants and other polyphenols—offers a range of intriguing health benefits when included in our daily diet,” says Bannan, a nutrition partner with Grapes From California.
 “These include benefits to the heart, eyes, brain, and joints.
 A ¾ cup of grapes contains just 90 calories, and grapes of all colours are a natural source of antioxidants and other polyphenols.”